storyfeet/dugi_bialan/content/sign.md

 If multiple Gestures given, they happen at the same time, unless separated by a "-" If no gesture is given visibly Lock into the position given.

+A - Approach from the following direction
+B - Bounce : to and from the following position.
+C - Circle : in the two following directions
+F - Form : Change Form to following Shape
 M - Move : Move to the following Position
 R - Rotate : Rotate to the following Angle
-B - Bounce : to and from the following position.
-F - Form : Change Form to following Shape
-C - Circle : in the two following directions
 W - Wavey : Wave back and forth towards given direction